widberg/sinker/docs/source/sinkerdsl.rst

 * ``??`` the search byte may be equal to any value.
 * ``X?`` lower nibble wildcard, the high nibble of the search byte must equal the high nibble of this value.
 * ``?X`` upper nibble wildcard, the low nibble of the search byte must equal the low nibble of this value.
+* ``"string"`` a string literal.
+Insert the ASCII bytes of the string into the needle.
 * ``&`` the pattern match expression will evaluate to the address of byte following this if specified.
 Can only be used once.
 This can be used to match a whole jump instruction but evaluate as the address of the operand of the jump.

 Mask